EENI Global Business School

 EENI Global Business School in German: Master in international business.

-International Trade and Business in Germany:
+International Trade, Logistics and Business in Germany:

 Germany: The leading European economy and the political leader of the EU.